 Agencies That Have Already Accommodated Persons with MCS

 Choices for Care Medicaid Long Term Care http://www.ddas.vermont.gov/ddas-programs/programs-cfc/programs-cfc-defa…

 Chittenden County VNA (Leslie Parker) and Caledonia Home Health (Pat McNichols) and Northeast Kingdom VNA (Julie Bigelo) have provided services to persons with MCS.
-However, I find it much better for someone with MCS to choose the Transitions II flexible choice program of Choices for Care Medicaid Long Term Care.
-This program provides some assistance with home help attendants for shopping, cleaning, cooking, bathing, etc. If you have a family member or friend already doing this, you could hire them.
+However, I find it much better for someone with MCS to choose the Flexible Choice program, managed by Transitions II, of Choices for Care Medicaid Long Term Care.
+This program provides some financial assistance with home help attendants for shopping, cleaning, cooking, bathing, etc. If you have a family member or friend already doing this, you could hire them.

 The precedent has been set so all Choices for Care Medicaid agencies in Vermont have no excuse – It is your right to be accommodated.
 Chittenden County hired a person who is fragrance free and Calendonia Home Health Care had staff wear the Tyvek suits Dupont 1414 which they bought.

-Personally I think the Flexible Choice Transition II of Choices for Care version suits those with MCS better.
+Personally I think the Flexible Choice (managed by Transitions II) of Choices for Care version suits those with MCS better.
 The lovely caring Michelle Brennan knows about MCS because of me and the nurse they have come to do the evaluations is incredibly respectful about MCS.
-This version of the program also allows you do spend some of your budget on medical supplies like air purifiers and (currently) supplements.
+This version of the program also allows you do spend some of your budget on medical supplies like air purifiers, medical testing, and (currently) supplements.

 http://www.ddas.vermont.gov/ddas-programs/programs-cfc/programs-cfc-addl… (If link doesn’t work, use the above Choices for Care general link.)